 Students accepted to Queen’s through the QBridge pathway are required to complete fall and/or winter terms of the English for Academic Purposes (EAP) Program before progressing to their undergraduate degree studies the following September.

 The 1+4 (5-year) pathway ensures that students are linguistically, academically and culturally prepared to complete their Queen’s undergraduate degree studies.

 QBridge is available as a pathway to the following undergraduate degree programs:

 - Bachelor of Science (Program Code QXS)

-- Bachelor of Science Engineering (Program Code QXE)
+- Bachelor of Science in Engineering (Program Code QXE)

-Queen’s University may grant transfer credit to students coming from a number of different programs, including Advanced Placement (AP) International Baccalaureate (IB), French Baccalaureate and GCE/Advanced Levels.
-Find detailed information about transfer credits and eligibility.
+Queen’s University may grant transfer credit to students coming from a number of different programs, including Advanced Placement (AP), International Baccalaureate (IB), French Baccalaureat and GCE/Advanced Levels.

 The campus tour program is offered daily, Monday through Friday, excluding public holidays and exam times.

 Fall Preview and the March Break Open House are also excellent opportunities to visit Queen’s.